 Eva’s anger wouldn’t subside.
 “Who told you to do such a thing?”

-The cook whimpered before gaining control.
-“I visited my sister in Casselberry before the last harvest.
-But I couldn’t find her.
-A soldier came to me, saying they would kill her if I didn’t follow instructions.”
+Taking several shuddering breaths, the cook regained her composure.
+“I went to visit my sister in Casselberry before the last harvest, but I couldn’t find her.
+Then a soldier came to me, saying they had my sister.
+They would kill her if I didn’t follow their instructions.”

 “Why didn’t you ask for help?”
 Theo asked.